 The CSV ("Comma Separated Value") file format is often used to exchange data between applications.
-All CSV files are plain text files, can contain numbers, letters and symbols, and structure the data contained within them in a table form.
-Please check this guide how to create a CSV file for more information.
+CSV files are plain text files, which can contain numbers, letters, and symbols, and structure the data contained within them in a table form.
+Please check this guide on how to create a CSV file for more information.

 - Duplicate SKUs: